lealbaugh/jvns-redesign/source/_posts/2014-06-19-machine-learning-isnt-kaggle-competitions.markdown

 I've spent time on projects where I didn't understand at all how the model was going to fit into business plans.
 If this is you, it *doesn't matter* how good your model is.
+At all.

 Understanding the business problem will also help you decide: